 In the mid-1990s, systems were designed in an attempt to control the problems associated with the emulsions and floating solids produced during bioslurper activities.
 These systems included large-volume tanks for increased retention and separation time, tanks equipped with filter media to filter out the floating solids, and bag filters to strain the floating solids from the aqueous stream.
-In 1996, knockout tanks were designed by the U.S. Air Force and Battelle, which would allow for prepump separation of the oil from the liquid stream.
-This knockout tank was equipped with level sensors and solenoid valves to "control" the liquid levels in the tank.
-However, the sensors and valves did not function quickly and the liquid levels could not be controlled.
+In 1996, knockout tanks were designed by the USAF and Battelle, which would allow for prepump separation of the oil from the liquid stream.
+This knockout tank was equipped with level sensors and solenoid valves to "control" the liquid levels in the tank, but the sensors and valves did not function quickly and the liquid levels could not be controlled.

 In 1997, Battelle modified the knockout tanks by removing the level sensors and valves and designed the in-well oil/water separation system.
-The knockout tank system was tested at Naval Air Station (NAS) Fallon and Marine Corps Base Hawaii (MCBH) Kaneohe and used in full-scale operation at NAS Fallon, NAS Keflavik, and Marine Corps Base Hawaii (MCBH) Kaneohe.
-The short-term tests of the knockout tank indicated that the tank was effective at reducing the formation of floating solids, and decreased TPH concentrations in the bioslurper process water by 79%.
-The in-well separation system was tested short-term in a single well configuration at Coastal Systems Station (CSS) Panama City, MCBH Kaneohe, Naval Construction Battalion Center (NCBC) Davisville, and NAS Fallon.
+The knockout tank system was tested at Naval Air Station (NAS) Fallon and Marine Corps Base Hawaii (MCBH) Kaneohe and used in full-scale operation at NAS Fallon, NAS Keflavik, and MCBH Kaneohe.
+The short-term tests of the knockout tank indicated that the tank was effective at reducing the formation of floating solids and decreased TPH concentrations in the bioslurper process water by 79%.
+The in-well separation system was tested short term in a single well configuration at Coastal Systems Station (CSS) Panama City, MCBH Kaneohe, NCBC Davisville, and NAS Fallon.
 Tests of the in-well separation technology demonstrated that the system decreased TPH concentrations in the process water by an average of 88%.
-Short-term testing of both the knockout tank and in-well separation systems demonstrated that both systems would reduced the formation of the floating solids and minimize operation and maintenance efforts.
+Short-term testing of both the knockout tank and in-well separation systems demonstrated that both systems would reduce the formation of the floating solids and minimize operation and maintenance efforts.